shortbloke/home_assistant_config/docs/automations.md

 - HassIO provides a service which snapshots the configuration.
 - In combination with an [DropBox Sync add-on](https://github.com/danielwelch/hassio-dropbox-sync) and some automation scripts, it's possible to schedule regular snapshots and automatically upload these to DropBox.
 - Automation is configured to perform a weekly snapshot, whilst checking for new snapshots to sync daily.

+## Presence/Occupancy

+- Control the heating, lights and cameras, depending on who is at home.

 ## Heating Control